Skew-Brauer graph algebras: Skew-Brauer graph algebras of finite representation type

 \section{Skew-Brauer graph algebras of finite representation type}

-In this section, we show that the class of skew-Brauer graph algebras of finite representation type are characterized by the structure of the skew-Brauer graph as a graph and the number of distinguished vertices on it.
-In the remainder of this section, we consider non-trivial skew-Brauer graphs $\Gamma^{\times}$, that is with at least one distinguished vertex.
+In this section, we show that the class of skew-Brauer graph algebras of finite representation type are characterized by the structure of the skew-Brauer graph as a graph and the number of special vertices on it. {\it In the remainder of this section, we consider non-trivial skew-Brauer graphs $\Gamma^{\times}$, that is, with at least one special vertex.}